 In a certiorari proceeding, the Chancery Court, Davidson County, Robert S. Brandt, Chancellor, held that a State Board of Equalization decision not to consider alienability restrictions in deeds violated a real estate taxation statute.
 The Board appealed.
 The Court of Appeals, Lewis, J., held that a court-imposed restriction limiting life tenant's ability to alien, convey or encumber his estate or to lease the estate for a period of longer than one year did not constitute "legal restriction(s) on use" to be considered in determining valuation for property tax purposes.

 Chancellor's decision reversed, and valuations as determined by Assessment Appeals Commission reinstated.

-Deduction of Encumbrances on Real Property

-Taxation
+[2] Taxation

-Deduction of Indebtedness in General

-For property tax purposes, value attaches to property itself, not to interest of current party in possession, and statute recognizes existence of restrictions and encumbrances that affect value of fee simple estate, if they are restrictions which run with the land, but not if they are personal to parties in possession.
-T.C.A. §§ 67-606, 67-606(5).

 Matters Considered and Methods of Valuation in General

 Court-imposed restriction limiting life tenant's ability to alien, convey or encumber estate or to lease estate for period of longer than one year did not constitute "legal restriction(s) on use" to be considered in determining valuation for property tax purposes.
 T.C.A. §§ 67-606, 67-606(5).

+5 Cases that cite this headnote

+[3] Taxation

 Determination and Relief

 Chancellor's statement, as ground for reversal of Assessment Appeals Commission decision, that conclusion that alternate uses of realty were not precluded by deed restrictions was conclusion which was unsupported by evidence in the record was not conclusion which affected merits of the decision, within statute providing that no agency decision pursuant to hearing in contested case shall be reversed, remanded or modified by reviewing court unless for errors which affect matters of decision complained of; any error was thus harmless, and did not afford chancellor basis for reversal.
 T.C.A. § 4-523(i).

+2 Cases that cite this headnote

+West Headnotes (3)

+[1] Taxation

+Deduction of Encumbrances on RealProperty

+Taxation

+Deduction of Indebtedness in General

+For property tax purposes, value attaches to property itself, not to interest of current party in possession, and statute recognizes existence of restrictions and encumbrances that affect value of fee simple estate, if they are restrictions which run with the land, but not if they are personal to parties in possession.
+T.C.A. §§ 67-606, 67-606(5).

+4 Cases that cite this headnote

+Attorneys and Law Firms

-192 William W. Burton, D. Russell Thomas, Murfreesboro, Lewis B. Hollabaugh, Nashville, for plaintiffsappellees.
+\192 William W. Burton, D. Russell Thomas, Murfreesboro, Lewis B. Hollabaugh, Nashville, for plaintiffs-appellees.

 William Leech, Atty.
 Gen., David S. Weed, Sr. Asst.
 Atty.
 Gen., Nashville, for defendant-appellant.

-193 OPINION
+\193 OPINION

 LEWIS, Judge.